IgniteUI/indigo-design-docfx/en/components/carousel.md

 <img class="responsive-img" src="../images/carousel_demo.png" srcset="../images/carousel_demo@2x.png 2x" />

+## Indicators and Slides

+The Carousel lets you define up to 10 slides, where for each one there is a matching indicator dot, allowing the user to navigate to that respective slide.

 ## Styling

 The Carousel comes with styling flexibility through the various overrides controlling the navigation buttons background and icon colors, the indicator colors, border colors, and the slide image for the currently active slide, along with the elevation and state where applicable.
 You should keep in mind that only one indicator may be active at a time.